Shymaa2611/Finetuning_BLOOM_SpellCorrection/README.md

 ## Dataset

 The model is fine-tuned on a custom dataset containing pairs of distorted (incorrect) and clean (correct) word.
 The dataset should be in CSV format with the following columns:
-    clean: The correct text.
+    clean: The correct word.
-    distorted: The text with spelling errors.
+    distorted: The word with spelling errors.

 ## Installation